Airport line, Perth: Proposals

 The 2004 Perth Airport master plan proposed a light rail spur off the Midland line between Bayswater and Ashfield stations, travelling above ground parallel to Tonkin Highway and along Brearley Avenue to the domestic terminal (terminals 3 and 4) and underground to the international terminal (terminals 1 and 2).
 The Midland line between Bayswater and Perth would have been a shared light rail and heavy rail corridor, and there would have been new stations at Great Eastern Highway, the domestic terminal, and the international terminal.
-The Labor state government in the 2000s started planning for this, having applied to Infrastructure Australia for federal funding.
+The state government started planning for this, having applied to Infrastructure Australia for federal funding.

 Following the 2008 state election, the new Liberal government withdrew the application to Infrastructure Australia, with Premier Colin Barnett saying that he believed airport rail links were not viable in cities the size and density of Perth.
 The Public Transport Authority (PTA) nonetheless continued planning for the rail extension to the airport.
 Planning focused on building the line above ground between the Midland line at Bayswater and the Airport alongside Tonkin Highway, before tunnelling under the airport and emerging on the eastern side at High Wycombe.

 In September 2012, the government announced the half tunnelled, half above ground heavy rail line as its preferred route and said it was looking at costing and when the Airport line would be built.
 In December 2012, the Labor opposition announced its Metronet plan to rapidly expand Perth's rail network, which it would take to the 2013 state election in March.
 This plan had the Airport line as part of a loop line which would connect to the Armadale line, Mandurah line and Fremantle line to the south and the Midland line to the north.
 The opposition revealed further details of its proposed route, making it follow a 10.5 km fully above-ground route, requiring going around the airport's runways.
 This would have made the Airport station far away from the international terminal, requiring a 1 km shuttle bus between the station and terminal.
 The Labor Party costed the route at A$731.5 million, but Treasury costed the route at $1.446 billion.

 In February 2013, the government committed to its own plans of building the Airport line by 2018 at a cost of $1.895 billion.
 The 2013 election resulted in the government's re-election, so the half tunnelled route entered further planning.
 By the end of 2013, Transport Minister Troy Buswell said he was considering making the Airport line entirely underground from Bayswater to High Wycombe as it could be better value for money.
 Transport expert Peter Newman and Opposition Leader Mark McGowan criticised the idea of building the line entirely underground, saying it would be far more expensive.